 Early Origins of the Breare family

-Shropshire,where Walter le Brer was registered in 1255.
+The surname Breare was first found in Shropshire,where Walter le Brer was registered in 1255.
 Early in the history of the family name it branched to Huntingdonshire, where John le Breres was recorded in 1273, and to Oxfordshire, where Richard le Brer was living in 1279.
-CITATION[CLOSE]

 Early History of the Breare family

-Another 207 words (15 lines of text) covering the years 1379, 1500, 1612, 1759 and 1780 are included under the topic Early Breare History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breare research.
+Another 140 words (10 lines of text) covering the years 1379, 1500, 1612, 1759 and 1780 are included under the topic Early Breare History in all our PDF Extended History products and printed products wherever possible.